Daily news, dev blogs, and stories from Game Developer straight to your inbox

-Developer and publisher Choice Provisions has published a new video deconstructing the design of its space game Tharsis as part of a promotional campaign for the game, which launches this week.
+Choice Provisions has published a new video deconstructing the design of its turn-based space survival sim Tharsis as part of a promotional campaign for the game, which launches this week.

 The video is worth watching (we've taken the liberty of embedding it above) because it's just over eight minutes of game designer Zach Gage expounding on how and why he drew inspiration from dice-based tabletop games like King of Tokyo and Quantum while creating the virtual dice-based gameplay of Tharsis.